The Dead-Alive Physicist experiment:

 Wigner’s friend, here called “F”, is a physicist left alone inside a laboratory with the task of checking attentively whether or not a detector has emitted a flash (has registered the arrival of a photon or not).
 Wigner is waiting outside and suspects that F (as well as all other human beings) may have weird perceptions and be in the superposition of macroscopically distinct states |F has perceived a flash> + |F has not perceived a flash>.
 Finally, Wigner enters the lab and asks F whether or not he perceived a flash.
 His reply (yes or no) should remove any doubt as to whether the wave-function collapse has occurred.
 However, Wigner will question whether it is acceptable or not to establish that the collapse into one only of the two possible alternatives is determined by his action (his request and reception of an unambiguous answer).
 He poses this question since his initial way of interpreting the state of the system gives rise to a rather embarrassing paradox, from which he has three possible ways of escape: 1) accept a relative form of solipsism, in the sense that he believes to be, among all living creatures, the only one who has unambiguous perceptions, 2) assume that QM is an incomplete theory, 3) assume that QM is not applicable to human beings; he refutes solipsism and, being a firm supporter of QM completeness, opts for the last solution, assuming that there are beings, at least human beings, endowed with consciousness that constitutes an ultimate reality and plays an active role in determining the measurement process by rules that are not susceptible to scientific description.

 In such a mechanism a battery is supplying electric power.

-This rule, introduced by Max Born in 1926, states that in quantum mechanics experiments the probability of obtaining any possible measurement outcome is equal to the square of the corresponding probability amplitude..
+This rule, introduced by Max Born in 1926, states that in QM experiments the probability of obtaining any possible outcome, after a measurement/observation, is equal to the square of the corresponding probability amplitude.